US supports African Union peace mediation in Ethiopia | DW | 15.11.2021

 Blinken warned on Friday that a failure to strike a deal "would lead to the implosion of Ethiopia and spill over into other countries in the region."

-On the same day, the US issued sanctions on Eritrean entities including the Eritrean Defense Force and the ruling party, the People's Front for Democracy and Justice, for their role in the year-long war in neighboring Ethiopia.
+On the same day, the United States issued sanctions on Eritrean entities — including the Eritrean Defense Force and the ruling party, the People's Front for Democracy and Justice — for their role in the yearlong war in neighboring Ethiopia.
 Washington says it is prepared to take action against other parties in the conflict.

 Blinken plans to travel to Kenya, Nigeria and Senegal this week, with the conflict in Ethiopia high on his agenda.

-Murithi Mutiga, the International Crisis Group Project Director for the Horn of Africa, says that any negotiations held from this point will determine Ethiopia's future.
+Murithi Mutiga, the International Crisis Group's project director for the Horn of Africa, told DW that any negotiations held from this point will determine Ethiopia's future.

-"The situation in Ethiopia is currently very perilous," he told DW from Nairobi.
+"The situation in Ethiopia is currently very perilous," he said from Nairobi.
 "This is probably the most dangerous moment in the country for decades.
 The primary issue is that all sides have decided that they can settle this conflict militarily."

 According to the analyst, the Tigrayan forces have gained strength — a major factor not to be underestimated.

-"They seem determined and will try to make a decisive move that could either lead to the end of the siege in Tigray or the collapse of the Abiy government," Mutiga told DW.
+"They seem determined and will try to make a decisive move that could either lead to the end of the siege in Tigray or the collapse of the Abiy government," Mutiga said.

 Meanwhile, the Ethiopian government has stepped up its own war rhetoric.
 Facing a possible advance on Addis Ababa, it is calling for a general arming of the people, as well as for all civilians to join the fight.